-Copy the access token from Cloud Shell and paste it into the Migrate for Compute Engine CLI.
+Copy the access token from Cloud Shell and paste it into the Migrate to Virtual Machines CLI.

 Select the Google Cloud host project you want to connect with the Migrate Connector.
-You must have already enabled the Migrate for Compute Engine API in this project as described in Enabling Migrate for Compute Engine services.
+You must have already enabled the Migrate to Virtual Machines API in this project as described in Enabling Migrate to Virtual Machines services.

 Select the Google Cloud region you want to connect with this Migrate Connector.
 See 4.
 Selecting the Google Cloud region for more on selecting the region.

 Enter the source name.
-This is the name of the source as shown in the Google Cloud console for Migrate for Compute Engine.
+This is the name of the source as shown in the Google Cloud console for Migrate to Virtual Machines.

 In the following image, the source name is set to